MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

     Maria Garcia called from 020 7946 0958 and asked to send documents to 42 Market Road, London, UK, SW1A 1AA.
     ```

 4. Experiment with input of your own.
-The Language Playground app is designed to support detection of the following types of PII:
+Azure Language can recognize an extensive list of PII.
+You can see the full list [here](https://learn.microsoft.com/azure/ai-services/language-service/personally-identifiable-information/concepts/entity-categories-list).
+A few of those entities include:

     - People names
     - Email addresses
     - Phone numbers
     - Street addresses

-    > **Note**: The Language Playground app uses a combination of statistical analysis and regular expression matching to detect potential PII fields.
-It's <u>not</u> designed as a production-level tool and is likely to detect false positives and fail to detect PII fields in some cases.

 ### Review the sample code